What is Power of attorney?

 This Power of Attorney allows your attorney(s) to make decisions about your health and welfare after you become incapable.
 These powers can include deciding where you’ll live and personal issues, such as medical treatment and personal care.
 Your attorney(s) can’t intervene while you have capacity to make decisions for yourself.

-For more information about PoA in Scotland you can visit the office of the public guardian website http://www.publicguardian-scotland.gov.uk/power-of-attorney/power-of-attorney/types-of-power-of-attorney
+For more information about PoA in Scotland you can visit the office of the public guardian website https://www.publicguardian-scotland.gov.uk/power-of-attorney/power-of-attorney/types-of-power-of-attorney

 Combined Power of Attorney